 later — Anastasia Kazaku

-Musically, the project still sounded recognizable: old hits were performed, new songs like “Nam s Toboy” (“You and I”) and “Kogda Riadom Ty” (“When You're Near”) were released.
-But without Anna’s charisma and Romanov’s authorship, the group lost part of its depth and provocative edge.
+From a musical point of view, the project remained recognizable: the old hits were still performed, and new songs were released (“You and Me,” “When You’re Near”).
+But without Anna’s charisma and Romanov’s songwriting, the group lost some of its depth and provocative edge.

-In 2018, what fans had been waiting for finally happened — Anna Pletnyova and Aleksey Romanov returned to Vintage.
+In 2018, what fans had been waiting for finally happened — Anna Pletnyova and Alexey Romanov returned to the project.

-They released refreshed versions of hits and new singles like “Fresh Water,” “Gold,” “Higher,” and updated their live shows with guitars, electronic percussion and a dance troupe.
+They released updated versions of songs, new singles (“Fresh Water,” “Gold,” “Higher”), and refreshed the live lineup (guitars, electronic percussion, a live dance troupe).

 -